-Filtering can achieve some of the effects as the "+block" (configuration.html#BLOCK) action, i.e. it can be used to block ads and banners.
+Filtering can achieve some of the effects as the "+block" (actions-file#BLOCK) action, i.e. it can be used to block ads and banners.
 In the overall scheme of things, filtering is one of the first things "Privoxy" does with a web page.
 So other most other actions are applied to the already "filtered" page.

-7.4.5.7. +hide-forwarded-for-headers
+8.5.7. +hide-forwarded-for-headers